antijob/neuro-parser/docs/en/developers.md

 ## Contributing

 We welcome contributions from the community.
-Please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+Please follow the guidelines in the [CONTRIBUTING.md](https://github.com/antijob/neuro-parser/blob/main/CONTRIBUTING.md).

 ---